pmdevita/New-Beatrice/audio/Readme.md

 error prone now that everything is statically typed.
 Hopefully, this will be compilable to C in the future with the mypyc compiler.

-My hope is that this provides more flexibility, extensibility, and ease of start up and use than competing options.